mrieker/pipan8l/readme.txt

 Run it with command:

-    ./ttpanel <ip-address-of-raspi>
+    ./ttpan8l <ip-address-of-raspi>

-It does UDP to the pipanel program to read the panel state as fast as it can.
+It does UDP to the pipan8l program to read the panel state as fast as it can.
 It can run either on a PC or on the RasPI itself.

 - - - - - - - - - - - - -